 - Tumors (there is often a rim of edema surrounding the tumor itself).

 - Management: Many causes of vasogenic are responsive to steroid (e.g., edema due to tumors, infection, or inflammation).

-- Pathophysiology: Neuronal injury causes swelling of neurons.
+- Neuronal injury causes swelling of neurons.
 Permanent neuronal cell death often occurs, but not invariably.

-- MRI features: cytotoxic edema causes diffusion restriction, which leads to hyperintensity on DWI sequences and hypointensity on ADC sequences.
+- Key finding is diffusion restriction, which leads to hyperintensity on DWI sequences and hypointensity on ADC sequences.